emilianbold/PDFwriter/README.md

 # Export difficult PDFs with this macOS printer driver

-**RWTS PDFwriter** in an macOS compatible print driver that enables you to “print” your documents directly to a PDF file.
+This in an macOS compatible print driver that enables you to “print” your documents directly to a PDF file.

 [![](https://raw.githubusercontent.com/rodyager/RWTS-PDFwriter/master/sources/PDFwriter.iconset/icon_256x256.png "Click to download installer pkg")
 Click to download the installer pkg](https://github.com/emilianbold/RWTS-PDFwriter/releases/tag/v1.0.2)

 # Have you ever seen this in Preview?